nhs-england-tools/repository-template/README.md

 ### Prerequisites

-The following software packages, or their equivalents, are expected to be installed:
+The following software packages, or their equivalents, are expected to be installed and configured:

 - [docker](https://www.docker.com/) container runtime or a compatible tool, e.g. [podman](https://podman.io/),
 - [asdf](https://asdf-vm.com/) version manager,
 - [GNU make](https://www.gnu.org/software/make/) 3.82 or later,
 - [GNU coreutils](https://www.gnu.org/software/coreutils/) and [GNU binutils](https://www.gnu.org/software/binutils/) may be required to build dependencies like Python, which may need to be compiled during installation.
 For macOS users, this has been scripted and automated by the `dotfiles` project; please see this [script](https://github.com/nhs-england-tools/dotfiles/blob/main/assets/20-install-base-packages.macos.sh) for details,
+- [Python](https://www.python.org/) required to run Git hooks,
 - [jq](https://jqlang.github.io/jq/) a lightweight and flexible command-line JSON processor.

 > [!NOTE]<br>